Skip to main content

 }

 If you need to persist such values outside the handler, make copies of their underlying buffer using the copy builtin.
-Here is an example for persisting a string:
+Here is an example of persisting a string:

 func handler(c fiber.Ctx) error {